xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 ##### Note

 programming with continuations can be tricky, and you should use them only when necessary, or use the F# async type as a way of managing continuation-based code.
-Where possible, abstract the kind of transformation you’re doing on your tree structure (for example, a map, fold, or bottom-up reduction) so you can concentrate on getting the traversal right. in the previous examples, the continuations all effectively played the role of a work list.
+Where possible, abstract the kind of transformation you're doing on your tree structure (for example, a map, fold, or bottom-up reduction) so you can concentrate on getting the traversal right. in the previous examples, the continuations all effectively played the role of a work list.
 You can also reprogram your algorithms to use work lists explicitly and to use accumulating parameters for special cases.
 Sometimes this is necessary to gain maximum efficiency, because an array or a queue can be an optimal representation of a work list.
 When you make a work list explicit, the implementation of an algorithm becomes more verbose, but in some cases debugging can become simpler.

 ---

 ## Summary

-This chapter covered some of the techniques you’re likely to use in your day-to-day F# programming when working with sequences, domain models, and tree-structured data.
+This chapter covered some of the techniques you're likely to use in your day-to-day F# programming when working with sequences, domain models, and tree-structured data.
 Nearly all the remaining chapters use some of the techniques described in this chapter, and Chapter 12 goes deeper into symbolic programming based on structured-data programming techniques.

-In the next chapter, you’ll learn about programming with numeric data using structural and statistical methods.
+In the next chapter, you'll learn about programming with numeric data using structural and statistical methods.